Home » Shooting Blanks? (Emails)

 Another setting to investigate is whether your program is set to AUTOMATICALLY DOWNLOAD HTML GRAPHICS.
 When that setting is off, an all-graphic email will not display without your approval.

 I don’t engage this option, as I don’t want anything displayed by code without my knowledge.
 (Some viruses count on this option being available.)
+Nor do I want to be tracked to report back to the Sender that the email was opened.

 They continued…

-There were no attachments from them nor a return receipt function from me.
+• There were no attachments from them nor a return receipt function from me.
 (If I had to guess, I’m inclined to the view that it’s simply a way of acknowledging receipt of email.)

 Net M@nners